ChangeWindows/Content/desktop/99999.md

  - You can now choose between dark and light mode
  - You can now let your PC only be visible to project when plugged in
  - The color for title bars and the color for the taskbar, start and Action Center can now be toggled separately from each other
- - You can now manage on a per-app base if an app can run in the background or not, or if this has to be hanled by Windows
+ - You can now manage on a per-app basis if an app can run in the background or not, or if this has to be handled by Windows
- - Windows Update now allows you to set the time you're most active in so that it can avoid updating at that point
+ - Windows Update now allows you to set the time you're most active in so that it can avoid updating during that period
  - You can now override Active Hours with the Restart Options
- - The Windows Update notification after installing an update now takes you to the device's update history
+ - The Windows Update notification, after installing an update, now takes you to the device's update history
  - You can now enable Device Portal
  - You can now enable a number of developer-focused settings for File Explorer
  - There are now a number of developer-focused settings for Remote Desktop
  - You can now share your Wi-Fi as a hotspot
- - PowerShell also has a number for develop-focused settings
+ - PowerShell also has a number of develop-focused settings
  - You can now set the position of all quick actions in the Action Center and choose which should be visible
  - The Pen settings have been updated to allow you to set pen shortcuts
  - You can now reset an app from the App settings